pkantue/molomolotech/Podcast/ShowNotes/Eddy Gitonga.md

 ## Intro
-### Hook: Have you ever wondered how innovation can transform waste into internet access for your phone?
+### Pre-record: Have you ever wondered how innovation can transform waste into internet access for your phone?

 Well today, we have a truly dynamic guest who embodies that spirit of change.